Vighnesh Subramaniam

 Research

 My research interests mainly include multimodal deep learning, particularly NLP/computer vision, and neural network interpretability, with a touch of neuroscience/cognitive science.
-I highlight some publications below.
+I highlight some publications below -- see my scholar for a more complete list.

 Vision-Language Integration Diagram Revealing Vision-Language Integration in the Brain with Multimodal Networks